 Our team works tirelessly to break down barriers to social and economic inclusion and promote shared values.
 We’re aware that ethnic differences become a source of tension when neighbourhoods are deprived of opportunities and residents feel left behind.
 We listen to the concerns of local people and publicly support their needs through fundraised projects.

 The charity was established in 1992 by West Euston locals who were fed up with street fighting, racial tension and surmounting poverty.
 Our first advocates were drawn together to pledge better safety, improved opportunities for youths and access to public services.

-In 2008 we registered as a charity and continue to work in a broad coalition, spanning the public, private and voluntary sectors.
+Registered as a charity since 2008.
+We work in a broad coalition of public, private and voluntary stakeholders.

-Our vision is for local people and groups living and working in the area to thrive and prosper as a community.
-We will continue striving to support policies and deliver services that reduce divisions between the haves and have-nots, and resolve tension between people of different ethnic backgrounds and generations.
+Our dream is for West Euston to thrive and prosper as a community.
+We’ll continue striving to support and implement policies that bring better services to the area, reduce racial and class divisions and resolve tensions between different ethnic and generation groups.

-In the past 30 years, local regeneration in the area has seen £50 million invested in community development.
-Yet in 2017, almost half of the children growing up in the Camden borough are suffering poverty and suboptimal life choices; almost half of Camden’s elderly population suffer isolation and deprivation of wellbeing.
-Crime levels and youth employment remain high.
+In the past 30 years local regeneration has seen £50 million invested in area development.
+Yet in 2017 almost half the children in Camden are in poverty and lack adequate choices that could secure them a brighter future.
+Almost half Camden’s elderly are living in social isolation and economic deprivation.
+Crime and youth employment are disproportionately high for London.

 High deprivation levels correlate to rising cost of housing in the area.
 Ethnic groups are evermore vulnerable as living costs continue to rise.
 We can tackle inequality by strengthening partnerships with local stakeholders and through charitable grants and initiatives.

 Join us in fighting inequality by either making a donation or volunteering to help today